electrikmilk/translatekit.com/documentation.md

 </tbody>
 </table>

 Then, after the `End If`, place another `Dictionary`, this time with the same keys, but a new key `text`.
-Set the type as a dictionary.</p>
+Set the type as a dictionary.

 ***NOTE:** Tap on the icon on the previous dictionary and press 'Add to this Shortcut' to duplicate the dictionary in your Shortcut.*